mariamihai/sma-2nd-ed-overview/README.md

 ### Running locally
 Build the image for the service to be run locally:

 ```
 cd <service_folder>

-mvn clean package dockerfile_build
+mvn clean package dockerfile:build
 ```

-The image name will be of format `mariamihai/sma-<service-name>:0.0.1-SNAPSHOT` (like `mariamihai/sma-licensing-service:0.0.1-SNAPSHOT`)
+The image name will be of format `mariamihai/sma2-<service-name>:latest` (like `mariamihai/sma-licensing-service:latest`)

 Either run this with `docker run` or from `local.yaml` Docker Compose file in Docker folder (`docker-compose -f docker/local.yaml up`)